-Each selected applicant is required to purchase a CastleBranch account.
+Each selected applicant is required to purchase a ViewPoint Screening account.
 Specific information is provided to each admitted applicant.

-Students are required to upload the following to their Castle Branch account prior to the start of the Nursing program (specific due date issued each semester).
+Students are required to upload the following to a personal information tracking account selected by the department prior to the start of the Nursing program (specific program and due date issued each semester):